snel-repo/EMUsort/README.md

 ## Final Notes

-If there are any discrepancies in the instructions or any problems with the comments/code, please let us know by submitting an issue on GitHub.
+If there are any discrepancies in the instructions or any problems with the comments/code, please submitt an issue on GitHub so we can try to address the issue ASAP.

-Thank you for trying out `EMUsort`!
-If you find it helpful (or simply love emus), shoot us a ⭐️
+If you find it helpful (or just love emus), feel free to let us know with a shooting ⭐️

+Thanks for trying out `EMUsort`!